-That’s why the professional investigations certificate at North Greenville University gets you ready for your career through a short 1.5-year program based on a Christian worldview.
+That’s why the our professional and criminal investigation certificate at North Greenville University gets you ready for your career through a short 1.5-year program based on a Christian worldview.
 You’ll have the opportunity to learn how to apply empirical investigative techniques and forensic methods, while working ethically within the court and justice systems in your day-to-day job.

 The program at NGU includes six courses (18 credit hours).
 All courses are available online.